Nick Tunstill makes a Beeline for smarter navigation…

 When I came across Beeline a year or so ago I thought it looked like a possible simple, cost-effective solution to finding my way around on my motorbike.
 I took the plunge and coughed up £149 and ordered a unit.
 This gives you the standard plastic unit, charger, sticky pad mount and an elastic

 strap mount.
 This is really all you need to get you going.
 The system works via an app on your phone which is freely downloadable.
-There is a metal edition for another £50 and other mounting options if you are feeling flash.
+There is a metal edition for another £50 and other mounting options if you are feeling flashy.

 Now you are looking at someone who struggles to use the remote control to navigate around a modern TV schedule, so if I can set up Beeline and use it, anyone can!